 - 1.3.
-The revised Strategic Risk Register as at 30th June 2017 is set out in Appendix 1 for consideration by Cabinet.
+The revised Strategic Risk Register as at 30th September 2017 is set out in Appendix 1 for consideration by Cabinet.
 The intention is that this review of the Register will secure the following objectives: - Identify any newly emerging risks which need to be added to the Register and removing any risks that have been resolved to maintain a focus on current risks. - To revisit risk score assessments and ensure that appropriate mitigation remains in place. - 1.4.
-A key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain performance levels in respect of service delivery, performance and governance and of ensuring that the Council mitigates the risk of a catastrophic event or service failure impacting upon our community.
+A key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain performance levels in respect of service delivery, performance, governance and of ensuring that the Council mitigates the risk of a catastrophic event or service failure impacting upon our community.
 This objective needs to be secured against a background of both declining and less certainty concerning financial resources.
-Allied to the financial position local authorities are faced with significant national political/legislative change impacting upon the financial framework within which Council's operate.
+Allied to the financial position, local authorities are faced with significant national political/legislative change impacting upon the financial framework within which Council's operate.
 Housing, Planning, finance, the welfare system, Brexit and devolution are all areas where significant changes are anticipated over the next two years.
 These developments are anticipated to require some significant changes in the manner in which our services to local residents are delivered with the level of change required clearly having the potential to disrupt service provision. - 1.5.
-During the recent round of Quarterly Performance meetings one of the key issues discussed was the impact upon both the local community and the Council of a catastrophic event.
-While there is a clear potential for this to arise as a result of circumstances beyond our control the Council itself has a clear requirement to ensure that its services are managed and delivered in such a way as to mitigate the risk of a major service failure in the Council's own services.
-While this was identified within an existing Risk given recent events it was considered appropriate that this and related issues be 'moved up' the Risk Register with these now being set out as Strategic Risk 3.
-Issues raised included the uncertainties associated with the recent General Election, Brexit, the pace of legislative change and the ability to recruit and retain appropriately qualified staff were all viewed as remaining of concern.
-In addition in the light of the level of savings that needed to be identified over the period of the current MTFP concerns were reiterated concerning the challenges in respect of securing these savings, against a background in which some services were experiencing increased pressures as a result of other agencies withdrawing services.
-The uncertainties arising from the Election, Brexit and legislative change are incorporated within the same Strategic Risk (Risk 1) as outlined in Appendix 1.
+During the recent round of Quarterly Performance meetings one of the key issues discussed was the uncertainties associated with Brexit, the roll out of Universal Credit, the pace of legislative change and the ability to recruit and retain appropriately qualified staff were all viewed as remaining of concern.
+In addition, in light of the level of savings that needed to be identified over the period of the current MTFP, concerns were reiterated regarding the challenges in respect of securing these savings, against a background in which some services were experiencing increased pressures as a result of other agencies withdrawing services. uncertainties arising from Brexit, the roll out of Universal Credit and legislative changes are incorporated within the same Strategic Risk (Risk 1) as outlined in Appendix 1.
 The issue of the loss of key staff and the difficulties being experienced in finding suitable replacements continues to be a widespread concern expressed by managers.
 This issue already featured within the Strategic Risk Register and is detailed as Strategic Risk 5 within Appendix 1, while the issue of financial pressures is covered by Strategic Risk 2 within Appendix 1.

 1.6.
-In order to develop the understanding/culture of risk throughout the organisations a series of refresher training sessions for senior managers which covered the issue of Risk Management have been held in early summer 2017.
+In order to develop the understanding/culture of risk throughout the organisations a series of refresher training sessions for senior managers which covered the issue of Risk Management were held in early summer 2017.
 Likewise, as part of the Members Development Programme in January 2016 there was a presentation to Members concerning Risk Management.